urmydreamjay/ahl/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        Accessible
-        Research Group
+        Healthcare Lab
       image:
-        filename: welcome.jpg
+        filename: welcome.jpeg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Accessible Healthcare Lab** has been a center of excellence for heathcare research since its founding in 2021.

   - block: collection
     content: